EducationalTestingService/skll/README.rst

 -  v0.9.3

    +  Fixed bug with merging feature sets that used to cause a crash.
-   +  If you're running scikit-learn 0.14+, use their StandardScaler, since the bug fix we include in FixedStandardScaler is in there.
+   +  If you're running scikit-learn 0.14+, we use their StandardScaler, since the bug fix we include in FixedStandardScaler is in there.
    +  Unit tests all pass again
    +  Lots of little things related to using travis (which do not affect users)